 The benefit of this model is that you have specialized professionals who are highly capable of managing the two critical phases of any construction project; Design and permitting (architect) and then building and inspections (contractor).
 The downside is that no one professional has full responsibility for the success of your project, and sometimes contractors and architects have misaligned interests, which may cause project disruption.

 For example, an architect may try to design an award-winning piece of architecture and may not prioritize cost reduction.
-On the other hand, contractors focus on efficiency and buildability.
+On the other hand, contractors focus on efficiency and buildability and maintaining a schedule.
 The architect and contractor need to be able to work together and see eye to eye, even if they have different priorities.
 You are more likely to succeed if you choose an architect and a contractor who have worked together on previous ADU projects and completed them successfully.